rholop/RobotMaze/README.md

     Abstract class Robot: defines the abstract class Robot that other methods inherit

     Instructions:
-        Run Maze.java and input a number n in the commandline.
-The maze will run a size n and then animate the maze until either the maze is solved or there is no solution.
+        Run Maze.java with a filename in the commandline.
+        Example: java MyProgram myfile.type